Charles-JZH/hw2-Docker/README.md

 ## Part-1
 **Dockerfile** and **start.go** refer to the Dockerfile and source code.
+I have finished the extra-credit task.
+I have deployed the container to the Kubernetes cluster as the following step 7 shows.

 Steps:
 1. Created a local docker image.
 2. Pushed the local docker image to my docker hub.